TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/faq.md

 This is also very likely caused by erroneous rules for `LAYOUT`.

 1. Close Eclipse.
-2. Delete all files in the `include` folder in your MiniJava project.
+2. Delete all files in the `target` and `src-gen` folders in your MiniJava project.
 3. Fix the erroneous rules.
 4. Build your project.